tiyapatel12/scrolling-template-23-stub/Readme.md

 - `css/animations.css`
 - `js/observer.js`

-#### Step One Task:
+#### Task One:
-    Let's first link these files in our html main file.
+    Your first task is to link these files in your html main file.

 <details>